splunk/observability-workshop/docs/dashboards/editing.md

 !!! note
     You can use different ways to visualize your metrics - you choose which chart type fits best for the visualization you want to have.

-    For more info on the different chart types see [Choosing a chart type](https://docs.signalfx.com/en/latest/charts/chart-planning-creating.html#choosing-a-chart-type).
+    For more info on the different chart types see [Choosing a chart type](https://docs.signalfx.com/en/latest/charts/chart-planning-creating.html#choosing-a-chart-type){: target=_blank}.

 Click on the **Line** chart type and you will see the line plot.